 - sprinkles for decorating, if desired

 - Preheat oven to 350°F (177°C).
-Grease three 6-inch cake pans, line with parchment paper, then grease the parchment paper.
-Parchment paper helps the small cakes seamlessly release from the pans.
+Grease three 6-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
+Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - With the mixer on low speed, add the dry ingredients in three additions alternating with the buttermilk, beginning and ending with the dry ingredients, and mixing each addition just until incorporated.
 Do not overmix this batter.
 The batter will be smooth, velvety, and slightly thick.